 You will also be well-qualified to work in a wide range of other culture-related fields, including art education and administration, curation, website and interactive design, and publishing.

-If eligible, you can apply for the Bachelor of Visual Arts (Honours), or postgraduate coursework study in studio art, film and digital image or interactive and digital media.
+If eligible, you can apply for the Bachelor of Visual Arts (Honours), or postgraduate coursework study in contemporary art or moving image.
 Honours graduates are eligible to pursue a higher degree by research.

 The Bachelor of Visual Arts (Honours) gives you the opportunity to extend your potential in studio-based and written research.

-To be eligible, you need to have qualified for, or been awarded, an undergraduate degree in visual arts.
+To be eligible, you need to have qualified for, or been awarded, an undergraduate degree in visual arts with a weighted average mark across intermediate and senior units of at least 65.

 As an honours candidate, you may continue to work in the same discipline as your bachelor’s degree or undertake research in a different discipline.
-You can nominate to study either by studio project and research paper, or by dissertation and minor studio project.
+You can nominate to study either by studio practice and research paper, or by dissertation.

 Honours focuses on establishing your individual research practice, further equipping you for entry into professional practice, the Master of Fine Arts, or Doctor of Philosophy programs.